eversoneder/Learning-2d-rpg/README.md

 This project is a comprehensive Top-Down RPG framework developed during my CSJ Academy "Start Game Dev" Certification (August 2025).
 It focuses on modular architecture, AI pathfinding, and interactive game systems.
 Coming from a Graphic Design background, I utilized this project to bridge the gap between high-fidelity UI/UX and complex C# backend logic, ensuring a polished player experience from both a visual and technical perspective.

-🎥 **Gameplay Showcase**
-Watch the full technical demonstration on LinkedIn:

 [![Watch the Gameplay Video](https://github.com/user-attachments/assets/8ee9cba3-f252-4a13-8b2c-94b8133cfced)]

 🛠️ Technical Features & Learning Milestones